Vandise/UnknownGameServer/README.md

 ### Extensions
 Extensions are anything that adds functionality to the game server.
 By itself the game server is simply an object that spins up a server based off of the configuration settings it's passed.
 Prior to starting up the server, it loads every module in the extensions directory and passes an instance of itself as a parameter.
 The GameServer object has no knowledge to the functionality of these modules -- making each component of the server as easily testable as web sockets allow you to test.

+#### Input Validation
+User input needs to be validated on the client side as well as on the server.
+Why?
+Because any individual could open up their developers console within the game, capture the socket connection, read event messages, attempt to emit messages, etc. There will be a handshake between the client and server to validate the socket and the messages it sends.
+Games are always hackable, it's just my job as a developer to make it as frustrating as possible.

 ## Contributing
 If you wish to contribute, send me an email before sending a pull request or creating an issue.
 I know the game I want to build and it'll be great for other contributors to understand its goals.